REDX0022/BoriSoC/README.txt

             -TO add an instruction, you need to add it to the soc, the IO_pack both for input and output
                 - new mnemonic in the mnemonic_pack
                 - new opcode defs in the def_pac...

+            -KNOWN BUG:
+                - in the trace of B type instr the imm does not get traced propertly, some bit ordering stuff